ethan-homan/f1-lineup-optimization-api/README.md

 # Run locally with Docker

-The docker build could take a couple of minutes on the first run since we need to build GLPK.
+Running this locally is easiest with Docker:

 ```bash
 docker build --tag f1-lp-api . && docker run --publish 8000:5000 f1-lp-api
 ```

+Docker will take a couple of minutes the first time since we need to build GLPK.